eleventy7/eider/README.md

     - fixed length ASCII strings
 - generate flyweights that support fixed length objects
 - flyweight backed sequence generator
-- fixed size repositories
+- optional fixed size repositories with a pre-defined capactity
+    - `appendWithKey` appends an item to the end of the buffer, up to the pre-defined capacity
+    - `getByKey`, `containsKey` and `Iterator<>` functionality
 - optional transactional support on each flyweight.
 If this is enabled, the flyweight adds `beginTransaction`, `commit` and `rollback` methods.
 Note, by default reads are dirty; the buffer is only rolled back to the state it was in when `beginTransaction` was called if `rollback` was called.
-This feature is intended to support repositories within an Aeron Cluster hosted replicated state machine.
-Note: this will allocate a buffer of length equal to the flyweight buffer length internally.
+    - Note: this will allocate a buffer of length equal to the flyweight buffer length internally.

-Planned for near future:
+- composite reader/writer

-- segmented reader/writer (i.e. a single object which contains multiple Eider objects read/written into a single buffer)
+    - provides a single, keyed object which contains multiple Eider objects read/written into a single buffer
+    - optional repository support

-Features that might make it into future versions:
+Features that may be added to future versions:

 - transaction support in the repositories
-- schema validation
 - JEP 370, JEP 383 and Intel PCJ (https://github.com/pmem/pcj) implementations
-- single variable length string or byte[] field
-- byte[], BigDecimal, char, short types support
-- mulitple variable length fields - this will come at the cost of a header providing structural data to the reader so that random reads remain possible.
-- repeating groups and sub-objects
-- Nullable objects with customizable null representations

 Features not planned for future releases:

+- byte[], BigDecimal, char, short or other type support
 - versioning or backwards/forwards compatibility
 - support for anything but JVM
 - thread safety
+- schema validation
 - migrations
+- mulitple variable length fields - this will come at the cost of a header providing structural data to the reader so that random reads remain possible.
+- repeating groups and sub-objects
+- Nullable objects with customizable null representations

 ### Flyweight Sample